The Match Factory Girl: Plot

 Iris lives with her middle-aged mother and stepfather, who spend most of their time watching the news on television.
 They expect her to give them all of her match factory production line job earnings as well as do all the housework.
 She goes to dances but does not attract partners.
 She buys a highly coloured dress in the hope that this will increase her appeal.
 Seeing it, her parents call her a whore and demand she return it, but she defies them and wears it to a dance club.

 At the club, Iris meets Aarne, who thinks she is a prostitute because of the dress, although Iris does not realize that.
 They spend the night together at his plush apartment.
 Aarne departs the next morning before Iris awakes, leaving money for her on the bedside table.
 Iris leaves her number and, after waiting in vain for Aarne to phone her, visits him and arranges a second date.
-Arne meets her parents when he calls for her.
+Aarne meets her parents when he calls for her.
 At the end of the dinner, Aarne harshly informs her that he does not seek her affection and tells her to leave.
 She returns home and spends the rest of the evening in tears.

 Iris later discovers she is pregnant and writes to Aarne asking him to raise the child with her.
 She receives a reply simply stating "Get rid of the brat," along with a cheque for 10,000 markka.
 Iris becomes distraught and goes outside, leaving the letter and cheque on the table, where her mother finds them.
 While wandering around upset, Iris is hit by a car and has a miscarriage.
 Her stepfather visits Iris in the hospital and tells her she must move out of the apartment because she has caused her mother great pain.